 HOW DOES THE VEGAN DIET WORKS FOR DIABETICS?

-People with diabetes have a high risk of Cardiovascular disease, are usually overweight and have high blood pressure and high blood cholesterol.
-A vegan diet or plant-based diet helps fight the problem from the root cause and eliminate the chances of most chronic diseases.
+People with diabetes have a high risk of Cardiovascular disease, are usually overweight, and have high blood pressure and high blood cholesterol.
+A vegan diet or plant-based diet helps fight the problem from the root cause and eliminates the chances of most chronic diseases.

 A vegan diet has less saturated fats and is high in fiber.
 It has high amounts of fruits and vegetables which are very useful for people with diabetes.